snehasharma18/INVENTORY-MANAGEMENT-SYSTEM/README.md

 I look forward to enhancing the Inventory Management System in the coming days by adding more features and improving its functionality based on feedback and evolving requirements.

-## Acknowledgments

-I would like to express my gratitude to my friend who helped me successfully complete this project.

 ## Technologies Used

 - Python